SaaS Marketing Agencies: How to Choose One That Builds Pipeline in 2026

 • CRM-connected attribution and reporting

 Ironpaper, based in New York City with a Charlotte office, has run B2B demand generation since 2002 and centers its work on account-based marketing for companies with long, multi-stakeholder sales cycles.
 Its programs combine ABM, paid digital, content, and CRM-connected analytics, and the team measures success through account engagement and opportunity progression rather than raw MQL counts, a fit for six- to ten-person buying committees where precision beats volume.
-Published client feedback cites campaign conversion rates in the 16–18% range.
-Minimum engagements typically start in the $10,000–$25,000 range.
+Published client feedback cites campaign conversion rates in the 16% to 18% range.

 Key features: